Shaiyon69/project-mabisa/README.md

 - **The admin portal reads only what its own browser has synced.** Health assessments and supply disbursements are pushed to the server but never pulled back, so an LGU workstation does not see records collected on other devices.
+- **Recording a household again creates a duplicate.** Registration is the only path there is: the form mints a new id on every submit and never looks for an existing record, so a repeat visit writes a second household and a second set of members.
+  Re-recording should update the household in place instead, and that work is blocked on deciding what makes two records the same household — `household_number` is free text, and no address or location is stored to disambiguate it.
+- **Nothing can be edited or deleted after it is recorded.** A misspelled name or a wrong birthday is permanent through the app.
+No table has a DELETE policy, by design.
 - **The app has not been run on a physical Android device.** The APK builds, but the native SQLite path has so far only been exercised through the browser emulator.